 Squealing with delight, several barefoot children scamper off to retrieve the sandals they’ve kicked into ankle-high grass.
 Dropping to their rumps, they pull on their shoes while Alfred starts a Name Game with the remaining kids.

 Alfred is clever.
 He didn’t choose the Name Game by accident, he did it to make a mental roster of kids who aren’t wearing shoes.
 He’ll take this list back to local officials who can then speak to the children’s parents, to remind them that in Cinangka, children must wear shoes if they want to grow up healthy.
-If they want to stay alive.

 Not long ago, illegal lead smelting formed the backbone of Cinangka’s economy.
 Between 1983 and 2006, no less than 32 illegal smelter choked the town with black toxic clouds.
 The atmosphere became so lethal that guavas growing from local trees turned the color of chocolate.
 Birth defects became common in the local populace, with many children showing signs of mild to severe developmental problems.